nawkboy/nawkboy.github.io/GetKanbanProductionGuide.md

 # Russell Healy's GetKanban Simulation Game

 Russell Healy of getKanban Limited in New Zealand has created a fantastic instructional board game called “getKanban”.
-You can read more details about the game at: [GetKanban Website](https://getkanban.com/)
+You can read more details about the game at: [https://getkanban.com/](https://getkanban.com/)

 This game is easily the most efficient way I know for people to learn Kanban at the next level of depth.
 I find players learn in three hours what would otherwise take more than a day to learn at the same level of depth.
 Such is the instructional power of a very effective simulation, which the getKanban game definitely is.